<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 4. Employ the Use of Ceiling Fans:

 Due to the lighter density of hot air, it will mostly concentrate on the highest areas of your warehouse; the ceiling.
 This may sound harmless, but this layer of air can radiate enough heat to disrupt the temperature balance in your warehouse.
 Using fans can help the air circulate and redistribute the heat.
+Hot air is less dense and will tend to concentrate around the ceiling.
+Fans or blowers can be used to circulate this air and help balance temperatures in a warehouse.

 7. The Final Report